CLSherrod/clsherrod.github.io/_posts/2018-05-06-real-artists-dont-starve.md

 "To be an artist is to be an entrepreneur.
 We must learn to embrace this tension and the beauty that comes from it."

-I've always thought of myself as an Entrepreneur but looking at it from an angle of an artist has intrigued me.
+I've always thought of myself as an entrepreneur, but looking at it through the lens of an artist has intrigued me.
 I work on projects that are of interest to me.
 I've sold everything from software, real estate, spiritual training, and publishing education.
-And each project felt to me to be an art piece.
+And each project has felt like an art piece to me.

 I loved "Real Artists Don't Starve" because all the tips apply to entrepreneurs as well.

-Jeff Goins steps you thru the mind-set to be a thriving artist.
-How to market and make money.
-Sold techniques that artists don't talk about much.
+Jeff Goins walks you through the mindset of becoming a thriving artist, along with how to market and make money.
+He shares solid techniques that artists don't talk about enough.

-I've worked with artists and more business-type entrepreneurs.
-All of them entrepreneurs.
-And artists, musician, writers and creatives in general struggled the most because they don't focus on the difference between a starving artist and a thriving artist.
-This book steps them right thru to being a real artist.
+I've worked with artists and more business-minded entrepreneurs.
+All of them are entrepreneurs.
+And artists, musicians, writers, and creatives in general struggled the most because they often don't focus on the difference between a starving artist and a thriving artist.
+This book walks them right through to becoming a real artist.

 Highly recommended.